rcallaby/Learn-Git/First-Contributions/firstcontribution.md

 Once your contribution is approved, it will be merged into the main repository.
 Congratulations!
 You've successfully made your first contribution to a [contributors.md](https://github.com/rcallaby/Learn-Git/blob/main/CONTRIBUTORS.md) file on a GitHub repository.

 Remember, each project may have its specific contribution guidelines, so always check the repository's [CONTRIBUTING.md](https://github.com/rcallaby/Learn-Git/blob/main/CONTRIBUTING.md) or other documentation for any project-specific instructions.

+Please be kind and give this repository a star ⭐ if you found it to be helpful or useful.
+Doing so will help others find it and contribute to it.